 On February 27, 1982, Williams was convicted of murdering two young men, Nathaniel Cater (age 27) and Jimmy Ray Payne (age 21).
 Atlanta police ultimately linked 23 murders to Williams.
-However, Douglas believes the number is actually lower, probably closer to 12.
+However, John Douglas believes the number is actually lower, probably closer to 12.

-Further Ventures In Profiling
+Further Developments In Profiling